A search for neutrino signal from dark matter annihilation in the center of the Milky Way with Baikal NT200: Conclusions

 \section{Conclusions}

-To summarize, we have studied the NT200 response to neutrinos from dark matter annihilations in the Galactic Center.
-We perform two independent analyses looking for an excess of neutrino events towards the GC.
+To summarize, we studied the NT200 response to neutrinos from dark matter annihilations in the Galactic Center.
+We performed two independent analyses looking for an excess of neutrino events towards the GC.
 Both analyses show similar results.
-The upper limits on dark matter annihilation cross section for 2.76~live years of observation reach values of about $10^{-22}$~cm$^3$s$^{-1}$ at 90\% CL in channel of $\nu\bar{\nu}$ pairs when a mass of dark matter particles is heavier than 5 TeV.
+The upper limits on the dark matter annihilation cross section for 2.76~live years of observation reach values of about $10^{-22}$~cm$^3$s$^{-1}$ at 90\% CL in channel of $\nu\bar{\nu}$ pairs when mass of the dark matter particles is heavier than 5 TeV.
+We studied influence of the uncertainties related to the dark matter density profile on the upper limits and found that they can result in a change of order of magnitude.

+Finally, we remark that this study of neutrino signal from the GC was performed for the first time by the Baikal collaboration and we consider it as an important step towards the future analysis of the data of the ongoing GVD-project~\cite{GVD2015a}.